M3lvinzz/LoL-Esports-Data-Analysis-Project/README.md

 - `kills` - The 'kills' column contains the number of enemy champions a team/player eliminated from the match.
 - `deaths` - The 'deaths' column records the number of times a team/player was eliminated from the match
 - `assists` - The 'assists' column represents the number of assists a team/player has in a match.
 An 'assist' is when a player contributes in eliminating an enemy champion, but didn't get the final hit
-- `totalCS` - The 'Creep score' is a metric which contains the number of minions, neutral objectives, and monster camps a team/player took.
+- `totalcs` - The 'Creep score' is a metric which contains the number of minions, neutral objectives, and monster camps a team/player took.
-- `totaldamage` - The 'damage' done in this column is only towards enemy champions.
-This represents the numerical damage a player did towards the opposing players
 - `totalgold` - 'gold' is a currency in the game given when eliminating champions, turrets, minions/monsters and neutral objectives.
 This represents the total gold gained by a player
 - `result` - This column contains a binary True of False, which represents if a team won a game or not.